saguilarDevel/schc-sigfox/docs/test_setup.md

 }
 ```
 Note that the downlink data is the ACK in HEX format.
-The 'f' at the end are the padding required by the Sigfox network.
+The 'f' at the end are the padding bits required by the Sigfox network.
 Therefore, the ACK is padded until the 64 bits of the downlink L2 frame are completed.

 #### Example messages

-Message between Sigfox Cloud and GCF.
+Example of a message between Sigfox Cloud and GCF.
-The SC sends the data with the Sigfox message sequence number and indicating if an ACK is requiered or not.
+The Sigfox Cloud sends the data with the Sigfox message sequence number (seqNumber) and indicating if an ACK is requiered or not.
 The "ack" flags indicates whether or not the device (LoPy) has enable the reception window.

 ```json
 {